Registry of Deeds Reopening – changes to onsite access

 Using the Collections

-Material requested will be waiting for customers at their assigned desk or on a trolley prior their arrival to the Registry of Deeds.
-There is no open access to the volumes on shelves within the building.
+Pre-ordered material will be waiting for customers at their assigned desk or on a trolley prior their arrival to the Registry of Deeds.

 Covid-19 Health & Safety